pantheon-systems/documentation/source/content/guides/frontend-performance/07-queries.md

 ## Query Caching

 Query caching can improve optimization.
-Read the sections below to learn more about whe you should, and shouldn't use query caching.
+Read the sections below to learn more about when you should, and when you shouldn't use query caching.

 ### Bust Cache with Query Parameter